jkeslin/phase_0_unit_1/week_3/1_git_started/my_solution.md

 #### add
 <!-- Your defnition here -->
+adds file contents to the staging area

 #### branch
 <!-- Your defnition here -->
+list, create and manage working contexts

 #### checkout
 <!-- Your defnition here -->
+switch to new branch

 #### clone
 <!-- Your defnition here -->
+copy a git repository so you can add to it

 #### commit
 <!-- Your defnition here -->
+records a snapshot of the staging area

 #### fetch
 <!-- Your defnition here -->
+download new branches and data from a remote repository

 #### log
 <!-- Your defnition here -->
+show commit history of a branch

 #### merge
 <!-- Your defnition here -->
+merge a branch context into your current one

 #### pull
 <!-- Your defnition here -->
+fetch from a remote repo and try to merge into the current branch

 #### push
 <!-- Your defnition here -->
+push your new branches and data to a remote repository

 #### reset
 <!-- Your defnition here -->
+undo changes and commits

 #### rm
 <!-- Your defnition here -->
+remove files from the staging area

 #### status